nirvicregmi/nirvicregmi/README.md

 # Hi there, I'm Nirvic Regmi! 👋

 Passionate about creating solutions that matter.
-I navigate the ever-evolving tech landscape with curiosity, tackle architectural challenges with methodical precision, and firmly believe that good code should read like poetry even if it's usually more like prose.
+I navigate the ever-evolving tech landscape with curiosity and tackle architectural challenges with methodical precision.

----

-## 🎯 My Goals
-- 🧠 **Continuous Learning** — exploring new domains and staying adaptable
-- 💼 **Building Projects** — developing impactful, real-world solutions
-- 🤝 **Collaboration** — contributing to open-source and growing with the community

 ---

 ## 🛠️ Tech Stack